 1–Ensure that the invoice number is easy to find.
 Most invoices have the number at the top, in the right or left hand corner.
 You don’t want your clients to have to go looking for the invoice number.

 2–The invoice number should be labeled consistently across all invoices, for all clients.
-This not only makes it easier to find manually, it’s easy for digital programs to recognize.
+This not only makes it easier to find manually, but it’s also easy for digital programs to recognize.

 4 Different ways to decide an invoice number

 1. By date

 One simple way to number invoices is based on the date that the project begins.
 The date may be the entirety of the invoice number, or it could be part of a larger invoice number with other identifying digits either before or after.